Nkosana-263/alx-low_level_programming/0x01-variables_if_else_while/README.md

 ```

 ## Task 10.
 Inventing is a combination of brains and materials.
 The more brains you use, the less material you need

+> "Inventing is a combination of brains and materials.
+The more brains you use, the less material you need." - Charles Kettering

 [`100-print_comb3.c`](100-print_comb3.c)
 Prints all possible different combinations of two digits.